 With the BTL mortgage market seemingly starting to make a recovery, along with saving rates continuing to fall and turbulent stocks and shares market, a BTL property may seem like an attractive investment in the current economic environment.
 Along with this, the need for rental properties remains high, as Williams explained: “The latest Rental Index research from lettings platform Goodlord indicates that in June, new tenancy applications remained at 90% above 2019 levels.
 Subsequently, they have recorded increases in rental costs and also void periods reducing, as tenant demand for new properties remains strong now that the market has reopened.”

 Those considering investing in a BTL property should also take into account that this type of investment takes a lot more time and resources to manage, for example ongoing property maintenance, covering mortgage repayments when the property is empty, covering costs of late rent payments and non-payments, as well as potential day-to-day management costs.
-As such, investors should, ideally, speak to an independent financial adviser before investing.

 Data note: Data shown is as at first working day of month, unless otherwise stated.
 Source: Moneyfacts.co.uk.